-The Suggest Ordering feature can automatically generate suggestions for ordering relations, propose removal of spurious relations, identify User Intent trigger issues which can't be solved by simply adding or deleting ordering relations and finally can suggest actions on how to resolve these.
-The Suggest Ordering feature is based on Auto-test results which means that the reliability of this feature depends on the quality and coverage of the User Intents added to each Intent trigger in the solution and that it is limited to the Auto-test's inability to evaluate embedded script syntaxes.
+The Suggest Ordering feature can automatically generate suggestions for ordering relations, propose removal of spurious relations, identify Intent trigger issues which can't be solved by simply adding or deleting ordering relations and finally can suggest actions on how to resolve these.
+The Suggest Ordering feature is based on Auto-test results which means that the reliability of this feature depends on the quality and coverage of the examples of User Intent added to each Intent trigger in the solution and that it is limited to the Auto-test's inability to evaluate embedded script syntaxes.

 The Suggest Ordering performs the following changes:

 - Adds ordering relations between Intent triggers within the same Order group when justified by Auto-test

 - Deletes unprotected ordering relations when these are not needed according to Auto-test results

 - Creates notification for the user regarding Auto-test failures which the user should review.

 In the Home tab of the Intent trigger Ordering window, the user will, in the top ribbon, find the Suggest Ordering area.

 There are three available buttons which each allows to run the Suggest Ordering with different scopes:

 - Filtered: runs Suggest Ordering on Intent triggers which match the currently enabled filter(s)